New to Sprout Social? Learn more about Brand Keywords and our entire social media monitoring solutions here.

 Adding Brand Keywords

-Note: Only Account Owner and users with Manage profiles & permissions enabled may add keywords.
+Note: Only Account Owners and users with Manage Brand Keywords Feature Permission can add keywords.

-Twitter Keywords support targeted location searches.
-You can enter a location in Near This Place and choose to surface results from 5, 10 or 25 miles or kilometers away.
+- (Optional) Enter a location in Near This Place and surface results from 5, 10 or 25 miles or kilometers away.

-Once you save your keyword, results will populate as new messages in the Smart Inbox.
-You can reply, task and perform contextual message actions to these messages just like any other message.
+You can reply, task and perform contextual message actions to Tweets surfaced by Brand Keywords like any other message.

-Through the use of one or more multiple search operators, Twitter Keywords may be made more complex to find specific conversations about your brand.
+Through the use of one or more multiple search operators, you can make your Brand Keywords complex to find specific conversations about your brand.

 Here are a few examples of advanced search options and keyword strings Sprout Coffee Co. might want to use:

-2. Find audience members who share links to Sprout Coffee Co.'s website (including interior pages, product pages or blog posts that start with the root URL) in English (lang:en), filtering out any posts that are coming 'from' the Sprout Coffee Co.
-Twitter handle.
+- Find audience members who share links to Sprout Coffee Co.'s website (including interior pages, product pages or blog posts that start with the root URL) in English (lang:en), filtering out any posts that are coming 'from' the Sprout Coffee Co.
+Twitter profile.

 mysproutcoffee.com -from:mysproutcoffee lang:en